cseelye/dev-environment/windows-setup.md

 ```

 ## SSH Configuration
 First make sure the OpenSSH client is installed in Windows.
-From an elevated powershell:
+From an elevated powershell terminal:
 ```
 dism /online /Add-Capability /CapabilityName:OpenSSH.Client
 ```